wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 The "loopback" function is defined such that an outbound packet that triggers this loopback function should loop back to the packet ingress queue for processing by the same host.
-No packet that is addresses to a network 127 address should ever to passed to any network.
+No packet that is addresses to a network 127 address should ever to passed to any physical network.

 {{RFC1884}}, the original IPv6 Addressing Architecture document, allocates a single local loopback address, ::1.
 This single address allocation has been